 Sport Management Studies

 The sport management studies curriculum was created especially for presentation via the Internet.
 Sport management theory and principles are presented with streaming video, narrated PowerPoint presentations and online forums.
-Threaded discussion groups, chat rooms and e-mail allow the cohorts to communicate and interact, adding unique insight into the discussion.
-Students have the option of completing the sport management generalist track, the intercollegiate athletic administration track, or the sports counseling track.
+Threaded discussion groups, chat rooms and email allow the cohorts to communicate and interact, adding unique insight into the discussion.
+Students have the option of completing the specialist concentration, the intercollegiate athletic administration concentration, or the sports counseling concentration.
 Program length is approximately 13 consecutive months, with new cohorts beginning in January and July.
 Cohorts of approximately 35 students each learn and communicate online and regularly function as a group of interactive peers.
 All students must be enrolled as full-time cohort members.
 This virtual community creates a lively and dynamic educational experience that enriches the collaborative skills essential for success in the sport industry.
-A post-baccalaureate/post-master's certificate is also available in intercollegiate athletic administration or sports counseling.
-Students are eligible for a graduate certificate upon completion of the 12 credits of either track.
-Sports counseling is offered through the Counselor Education Department.
+A post baccalaureate/post master's letter of completion is also available in intercollegiate athletic administration.
+Students are eligible for a graduate letter of completion upon completion of 12 credits.
 The intercollegiate athletic administration track has been developed in consultation with the NCAA.

-Applicants with sport industry-related experience and a non-sport-related degree (marketing, finance, business, coaching/physical education, public relations, etc.) may be considered for admissions.
+Applicants with sport industry-related experience and a non-sport-related degree (marketing, finance, business, coaching/physical education, public relations, etc.) may be considered for admission.

 Applications received by April 1 will receive preference for July admission.
 Subsequent applications will be considered until all class openings are filled.